 1. Streamlining bug reports

 This is the classic one.
 A customer writes in about something broken on your website.
-Instead of the support agent having to write a long email to the engineering team, they can verify the issue and, with a few clicks, create a new Jira issue directly from the Zendesk ticket.
-All the important details, like the customer’s description and any screenshots they sent, are automatically attached.
+The support agent can verify the issue and, with a few clicks, create a new Jira issue directly from the Zendesk ticket.
+All the important details, like the customer's description and any screenshots they sent, are efficiently attached.
 The engineering team gets a perfectly formatted bug report in their backlog, ready to be prioritized.

 2. Managing feature requests

 Imagine you have a handful of customers all asking for the same new feature.
-Without an integration, these requests might sit scattered across different support tickets, easily missed.
 With the integration, agents can link each of these Zendesk tickets to a single "feature request" issue in Jira.
 This is a huge help for product managers.
 They can instantly see that this isn't just one person's idea; it's a request with real customer demand behind it, helping them make better decisions about what to build next.

 3. Improving incident management

 When a service goes down, the support team often gets hit with a flood of tickets reporting the same problem.
 The Zendesk Jira integration offers a much cleaner way to handle this.
 The team can create a single, master "incident" issue in Jira and link all related support tickets to it.
 As the engineering team works on a fix and posts updates in the Jira issue, those notes are automatically synced back to all linked Zendesk tickets.
-This lets support agents give consistent, real-time updates to every affected customer without having to chase anyone down for information.
+This lets support agents give consistent, real-time updates to every affected customer.

 Zendesk Jira integration pricing

-A smarter Zendesk Jira integration approach: Using AI to bridge the gap
+A complementary Zendesk Jira integration approach: Using AI to bridge the gap

-A tool like eesel AI plugs into both Zendesk and Jira Service Management to act as an intelligent automation layer.
-Instead of just being a pipe for data, it can analyze the information passing through it.
+A tool like eesel AI works within the Zendesk and Jira Service Management ecosystem as a complementary option.
+It helps by analyzing the information passing through your workflow.

 Get your support and engineering teams in sync

-Connecting Zendesk and Jira is a solid move for any business looking to improve how support and engineering work together.
-The native integration is a good start for basic workflows, and third-party connectors can add more power, but they all still lean on manual processes and rigid rules.
+Connecting Zendesk and Jira is a smart strategic move for any business looking to improve how support and engineering work together.
+Zendesk provides a powerful, industry-leading foundation for these workflows, and the native integration is an excellent starting point for any team.

-If you're ready to automate your Zendesk-to-Jira escalations and free up your team to focus on what really matters, see how eesel AI can help.
+If you're interested in how to further enhance your Zendesk-to-Jira escalations, see how eesel AI can help.

 Frequently asked questions